 Process Version 2012

-Images edited for the first time in Lightroom 4 use process version 2012.
+Images edited for the first time in Lightroom 4 and later use process version 2012.
 PV2012 offers new tone controls and new tone-mapping algorithms for high-contrast images.
 With PV2012, you can adjust Highlights, Shadows, Whites, Blacks, Exposure, and Contrast in the Basic panel.
 You can also apply local corrections for white balance (Temp and Tint), Highlights, Shadows, Noise, and Moiré.